 Remove the foil from the pan, and return the dish to the oven for another 15 minutes or until the top is lightly browned.

-Top with chopped scallions, salsa, sour cream, and more shredded cheese if you wish!
+Top with salsa, chopped cilantro, chopped scallions, sour cream, and more shredded cheese if you wish.

 - Try bacon instead of chorizo or pepper jack cheese instead of a Mexican cheese blend.